swisskyrepo/SSRFmap/README.md

 python ssrfmap.py -r examples/request.txt -p url -m portscan --ssl --uagent "SSRFmapAgent"
 ```

-Some modules allow you to create a connect back, you have to specify LHOST and LPORT.
+Some modules allow you to create a connect back, you have to specify `LHOST` and `LPORT`.
 Also SSRFmap can listen for the incoming reverse shell.

 ```powershell
 # Triggering a reverse shell on a Redis